aryan7701/Mergeware_Assignment/readme.md

 note - mongoDB is inbuilt , to access  add  url 'mongodb://127.0.0.1:3001/meteor' in mongoDb compass

-Yay! now you are all set ! 👍 .
+Yay! now you are all set !
+Lets Go👍 .